aimaioutche/Double-A/README.md

 ## **Welcome to Double-A, AimaioutcheAgence**

+### About Double-A

-This website was made for extreme funzies !
+This website was made for the funzies !
 (Shoutout to Fafu, love you bro)

-Double-A is an agence created by the one and only, Aimaioutche.
+Double-A is an agence created by the one and only: Aimaioutche.
 For now, AimaioutcheAgence doesn't have any particular or profesionnal reason to exist, other than being the creation of a young woman who's goal is to make cool and entertaining content to spice up her life, and to have as much fun as possible!

-### Ramdom Facts
+### Random Facts

-_Learn more about Aimaioutche!_
+#### _Learn more about Aimaioutche!_

  Aimaioutche is a nickname I got while playing Fortnite.. crazy!